 About

 Sweet Potato Music offers interactive musical play that includes music and movement, ear training, and work with pitch and rhythm.
-Children take part in activities that use movement, counting, colors, animal sounds, pattern recognition, and expressing feelings through body movement.
-Classes use high quality materials such as in-tune xylophones, puppets, bubbles, and ukulele, along with original kids’ songs.
+Children and caregivers take part in musical play that focuses on melody, rhythm, dynamics, and movement.
+Classes use high quality materials such as in-tune xylophones, puppets, bubbles, and ukulele.

 • Ages: 0–4 years old

 Sweet Potato Music was developed by founder Leah Paul (she/her/hers), an acclaimed musician, composer, decades-long music educator, and mom.
-Leah Paul has taught instrumental music to underserved communities through the Harmony Project of Los Angeles and general music in public schools through Education Through Music, and has led school orchestras as Musical Director.
-Her teaching background includes adjudicating the National YoungArts Competition, guest lecturing on music education at colleges and forums, and four years of teaching music at a school serving children with developmental disabilities alongside occupational therapists, psychologists, and neurologists.
-She has taught a range of instruments including flute, clarinet, guitar, voice, ukulele, and recorder, and as a composer and flutist, she “navigates between jazz, experimental and contemporary music with confidence and authority” (eMusic).
+Her experience includes teaching instrumental music to underserved communities through the Harmony Project of Los Angeles, teaching general music in public schools through Education Through Music, leading orchestras in public and private schools as Musical Director, adjudicating the National YoungArts Competition, guest lecturing on music education at colleges and forums, and teaching music for four years at a school that served children with developmental disabilities alongside occupational therapists, psychologists, and neurologists.
+She has taught a range of instruments including flute, clarinet, guitar, voice, ukulele, and recorder, and her work as a composer and flutist has been featured on NPR and the Los Angeles Times, as well as in numerous films and television shows.
+Leah Paul has completed a Post-Baccalaureate program in Speech-Language Pathology at Cal State LA and is enrolled in their Master’s program working toward her MA-CCC-SLP.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.